josmac69/technical_challenge_l/4_data_architecture/README.md

   * ? this could be useful for the analysis, requires further discussion

 ##### Parking lot tracking events
+Overview:
-Tracks events on parking lot related to entry and exit of cars and connection with the system on parking lot.
+* Tracking events on parking lot related to entry and exit of cars and connection with the system on parking lot.
-Data are only appended to the table, no updates or deletes are allowed.
+* Data are only appended to the table, no updates or deletes are allowed.
 So no locking is required.
-Table will be indexed by parking_lot_id, user_id, timestamp and event_type.
+* Table will be indexed by parking_lot_id, user_id, timestamp and event_type.
+Other indexes would be added based on usage.
-Table will most likely be partitioned by date (timestamp rounded to full date).
+* Table will most likely be partitioned by date (timestamp rounded to full date).

 Structure:
+* `tracking_event_id`: bigint automatically increased (bigserial) unique parking lot tracking event identifier
 * `parking_lot_id`: bigint parking lot identifier
 * `user_id`: bigint user identifier
-* `timestamp`: timestamp of the event
+* `event_timestamp`: timestamp of the event
 * `event_type`: type of the event
-* `metadata`: additional metadata
-  * details about event like - entry method QR/NFC
+* `metadata`: JSON record describing the event - for example entry method QR/NFC etc
 * `capacity`: capacity of the parking lot AFTER the event
-* `financial_transaction_id`: financial transaction ID

 Tracking events:
 * `entry`: car enters the parking lot (timestamp, user ID, parking lot ID, entry method (QR/NFC), financial transaction id)